santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Efficiency/Encode Efficiency Index.md

 ## What Ratio is Best?

 There's no one-size-fits-all answer when it comes to choosing the perfect compression ratio.
-The "best" ratio depends entirely on the end user's priorities and constraints:
+The "best" ratio depends entirely on the end user's priorities and constraints.
+At 1080p:
 - Space-conscious users might prefer smaller files around 5-10% of source size, accepting quality trade-offs
 - Quality-focused users might push towards 30-40% of source size for more transparent results
-- Most users find a sweet spot in the middle, balancing quality and size However, there's a clear technical limit where going larger becomes pointless - this is where we get to our maximum ratio of 40%.
+- Most users find a sweet spot in the middle, balancing quality and size However, there are clear technical limits where going larger becomes pointless - this is where we get to our maximum ratios of 40% and 60% for 1080p and 2160p, respectively.

 ## Why Set a Maximum Ratio of 40%?